-The traditional approach to compliance is filled with inefficiencies like painstaking evidence gathering, manual tool-by-tool access reviews, and similar tedious box-checking routines.
+TThe traditional approach to compliance is full of inefficiencies like painstaking evidence collection, manual tool-by-tool access reviews, and similar tedious box-checking routines.
+It doesn’t come as a surprise that the average time spent on compliance tasks increased from 10 working weeks in 2023 to 11 in 2024.

 What is compliance automation?